anitsh/anitsh/README.md

 And that is **growth** as a `Software Engineer`, not the years just spent hammering everything that came close.

-### Understanding The Basics And Following The Best Practices Are My Remedy To Become A Sound Engineer
+### What Are My Remedies To Become A Sound Engineer? `I Don't Know Everything`
-- If you do not have the foundation of `Computer Science` and `Basics Mathematics`, ** DON'T READ BELOW!**
+- If you don't have the foundation of `Computer Science` and `Basics Mathematics`, **DON'T READ BELOW!**
 - `Data Structures` are the **Tools**
 - `Algorithms` are the **Techniques**
 - `Programming Languages` provides the **Context** where those tools and techniques can be used.
 Else you will be hammering no matter!
 - `Object Oriented Programming` is not a just programming language that uses **Class** keyword.
 Everything lives and dies here, understand that.
 LIke us, they have relationships.
 - `Perfect Solution Is A Paradox!` There is always a give and take; you may just not know it yet.
 Sincere sentiments from Grady Booch
 - `Design Principles, Design Patterns and Architectures` are historical artifacts that helps to ease some pain solving the paradox
 - Follow `Best Practices`
 - Respect `Seniors`
 - **Be Humble!**
+- Be that harderst working person
-- Growth is a natural process.
+- Understand `Growth` is a natural process.
 Breath!
 Take your time!
 Look at a `Tree`

 ### Not Finding Anything Useful?